 Clean Jordan Lake (CJL) is a non-profit, tax exempt 501(c)(3) organization.
 CJL's mission is to restore Jordan Lake to a healthy and vibrant aquatic resource.
 Improvements to the environment and water quality at Jordan Lake are being achieved through the removal of trash from public lands, litter prevention, prevention of illegal dumping, promotion of recycling, and public engagement and education.
 With no paid staff, CJL depends entirely upon state and local government partners and non-profit organizations for donated supplies and services and volunteers from members of the public to carry out their programs.
 CJL has a cooperative agreement with the US Army Corps of Engineers to assist in its natural resource management, parks and recreation programs and other activities at Jordan Lake.

 Clean Jordan Lake accepts tax-deductible contributions to support its mission, which includes the Jordan Wildlife Cam Project, to help achieve their goals at Jordan Lake.

 Jordan Lake Social Stream Chat Guidelines

 A Moderator is entrusted by the Host to ensure that guests feel comfortable, respect the Moderators, other guests and chatroom rules.
-Whether you are a veteran eagle watcher or guest who has just joined the group, your viewpoint affects the room.
+Whether you are a veteran wildlife watcher or guest who has just joined the group, your viewpoint affects the room.
 Please remember this as you make your general observations and post your comments.
 Moderators have full authority to ban guests and delete comments as they see fit.